The 10 Best Submarine Movies of All Time

 # 9 Below

 Below is less of a submarine movie and more of a Sixth Sense-like horror-suspence movie that happens to take place underwater.
-Submarine movie purist may want to navigate clear of this haunted tale.
+Submarine movie purists may want to navigate clear of this haunted tale.
 For lovers of ghost stories this flick staring Gary Broadway is a worthy watch.
 2002

 #7 20,000 Leagues Under The Sea